ardeshir/docs/Cpp_fetch_service_db_v2.md

-# C++ client application fetch.cpp that interacts with a PostgreSQL database, you will need to follow several steps.
+# C++ client application fetch.cpp that interacts with a PostgreSQL database.

 Below is a detailed guide, including database setup, C++ code, and build configuration with CMake.

 ##### Step 1: Install PostgreSQL and Development Libraries on Ubuntu